typst/packages/packages/preview/touying-flow/1.1.0/README.md

 # touying-flow

-Discard irrelevant decorative elements, aiming to better immerse the audience into a state of flow.
+Eliminate unnecessary decorative elements to enhance the audience's immersion and foster a deeper state of flow.

 Inspired by [Dewdrop](https://github.com/touying-typ/touying.git), made by [OrangeX4](https://github.com/OrangeX4)